SabithaDudekula/Employee-Salary-Prediction-ML/README.md

      `streamlit`

 ## 🔍 How It Works
-1. Load the dataset
+1. Load dataset and clean missing values.
-2. Train a Linear Regression model using scikit-learn
-3. Save the trained model as `model.pkl`
-4. Use it to predict salary for any years of experience
+2. Chose LightGBM, a gradient boosting framework known for performance and speed.
+3. Train the LightGBM classifier.
+Evaluate using accuracy, pressision, and confusion matrix.
+4. Developed an interactive frontend using Streamlit where users can input their profiles to predict salary class.
+5. Hosted locally and optionally on platform like Streamlit.

 ## 🧪 Sample Prediction Output